avi12/web-ext-deploy/README.md

   - `EXT_ID` - Get it from `https://partner.microsoft.com/en-us/dashboard/microsoftedge/EXT_ID`
   - `ZIP` - You can use `{version}`
+  - Due to the way the Edge dashboard works, when an extension is being reviewed or its review has just been canceled, it will take about a minute until a cancellation will cause its state to change from "In review" to "In draft", after which the new version can be submitted.
+    Therefore, expect for longer wait times if you run the tool on an extension you had just published/canceled.

 - Opera Add-ons store:
   - `PACKAGE_ID` - Get it from `https://addons.opera.com/developer/package/PACKAGE_ID`